 At any one time, dozens of projects are underway.
 Each with their own deadlines, milestones, budgets, and often sharing people.
 Runn's Project Planner provides a bird's-eye view of all those projects and helps you understand your projects' performance at a glance.

-The New button allows you to create all the types within Runn.
+The New button allows you to create all the property types within Runn.

-For projects and people, you can choose to add them one-by-one, use Bulk Add, or importing them.
+For projects and people, you can choose to add them one by one, use Bulk Add, or import them.

 Adding a person to a project